Halisygn/Excelsior-Venues/README.md

 # Excelsior-Venues
-Developed in Java using Spring JDBC and Postgres database.
+Developed in Java using Spring JDBC and Postgres database Integration Testing with JUnit.